NormFrenette/GatsbyBlog/content/blog/Set-wifi-via-bluetooth/RaspberryPi-automatic/index.md

 description: Download and run one bash file to automatically  install python files & configure RPi for BLE.
 mainTag: Installation
 ---
-#### Current Version: Beta - April 4nd, 2022
+#### Current Version: Beta - April 14, 2022
 In the early days of deploying thi software, I am making changes often based on early adopters comments and experiences.
 Check here often to see if I have posted a new version - identified by the ***date***.
-> To check current version date on your Raspberry Pi:  Open looperLog.log file in the loop directory and look for the line that starts with ******* Staring BTwifiSet - version date: ...
+> To check current version date on your Raspberry Pi:  Open btwifiset.log file in the btwifiset directory and look for the line that starts with ******* Staring BTwifiSet - version date: ...

 #### About
 Automated install on your Raspberry Pi of a bluetooth BLE Server written in Python .
 BLE advertises a custom service that communicates with the IOS app to remotely set the wifi on a headless raspberry pi.